-Welcome to MASIT Communications (Medical and Science Information Technology), the science blog for Jacqueline – a Vancouver technical writer and web content specialist.
+Welcome to MASIT Communications (Medical and Science Information Technology), the science and arts blog by Jacqueline – a Vancouver technical writer and web content specialist.
 Please read my blog postings below, or check out my services and skills listed here.
 For further information, please contact me by email: admin @ masit.ca or find me on Twitter: @masitblog and @jacbird.
 Enjoy!

 A different kind of writing…

 I have been busy doing a different kind of writing recently, among some other projects that involved writing resource industry training documents.
 Please check out my latest music compositions that I have been working on.
 This is a little different than science and technical writing, but it still falls within the writing domain (although a tad more on the creative end of the spectrum).
 Click on the link below to check out my recordings.